Flight-Free-UK/flight_free_uk_website/README.md

 support or for HTML that is automatically generated (e.g. blog posts are generated from Markdown).

-CSS files are currently only processed by PostCSS and the changes to files are reloaded in the browser automatically.
+CSS files are processed by Webpack and the changes to files are reloaded in the browser automatically.

 ### Javascript

-There is currently very little javascript and so all of it is inline in the HTML templates.
+There is currently very little javascript and some of it is inline in the HTML templates.
+JS files are processed by Webpack and changes are reloaded in the browser automatically.

 ## Deployment